-When it comes to learning financials, it may seem overwhelming for those who don’t have a background in accounting or business.
+When it comes to employees learning financials, it may seem overwhelming for those who don’t have a background in accounting or business.
 At first, nearly anything you say about the financials will sound absolutely foreign.

 So what can you do to break down this communication barrier?
 There are a number of techniques you can use when communicating the numbers to ensure everyone is on the same page.
 Here are four strategies to improve communication about financials with your employees: